Athanasius/ed-played-time/README.md

     1. The End time found
     1. The time delta this represents
     1. The current running total of time deltas found
+1. It will also write a file `ed-played-time.csv` in the Journals folder.
+This, obviously, is a CSV format file with each line containing the 'end' timestamp and time delta for a session.
+This should be easy to import into any spreadsheet for further processing, such as making a graph.